Open-Acidification/Open-Acidification.github.io/README.md

 You can get involved by contributing to one of the projects listed.
 Also, e-mail us at <mailto:openacidificationproject@gmail.com>.
-We will send you a link to join our MicroSoft Teams groups that discusses the project.
+We will send you a link to join our Microsoft Teams groups that discusses the project.

 ### Availability

-All source code is available under the MIT License from https://github.com/Open-Acidification and all the hardware is is available under the CERN Open Hardware Licence Version 2 - Permissive.
+All source code is available under the [MIT License](https://opensource.org/licenses/MIT) from <https://github.com/Open-Acidification> and all the hardware designs are available under the [CERN Open Hardware Licence Version 2 - Permissive](https://opensource.org/CERN-OHL-P).

 ### Supporting

 If you like Open Acidification Project and want to support our mission, please consider making a donation to support our efforts.

-[Donate Now](https://www.wallawalla.edu/about-wwu/general-information/advancement/giving-method/) and write in Open Acidification Project as the fund name.
+[Donate Now](https://www.wallawalla.edu/about-wwu/general-information/advancement/giving-method/) and write in "Open Acidification Project" as the fund name.

-(Donations are made through our fiscal sponsor, Walla Walla University, which is a 501(c)(3) non-profit charity in the United States; as such, donations to Walla Walla Univserity are tax-deductible as allowed by law.
+(Donations are made through our fiscal sponsor, Walla Walla University, which is a 501(c)(3) non-profit charity in the United States; as such, donations to Walla Walla University are tax-deductible as allowed by law.
 As with any donation, you should consult with your personal tax adviser or the IRS about your particular tax situation.)